-The first highly acclaimed novel from an “immensely gifted and accomplished writer” (The Washington Post), about an Irishwoman who creates a new life in post-war Spain.
+A highly acclaimed novel from the author of Brooklyn and an “immensely gifted and accomplished writer” (The Washington Post), about an Irishwoman who creates a new life in post-war Spain.

 In 1950, Katherine Proctor leaves Ireland for Barcelona, determined to escape her family and become a painter.
 There she meets Miguel, an anarchist veteran of the Spanish Civil War, and begins to build a life with him.
 But Katherine cannot escape her past, as Michael Graves, a fellow Irish émigré in Spain, forces her to reexamine all her relationships: to her lover, her art, and the homeland she only thought she knew.